Packaging ESP-IDF Components

 When a component repository is cloned from a Git repository, it is essential for the example in the examples

-directory to use the component that resides right here in the tree.
-However, when a single example is downloaded using CLI from the registry, and there is no dependency around, it must be downloaded from the registry.
+directory to use the component located within the same repository tree.
+However, when a single example is downloaded via the CLI from the registry and no local dependency is present, the component must be fetched from the registry.

-This behavior can be achieved by setting the override_path
+This behavior can be controlled by setting the override_path

 for the dependency in the manifest file.
 When override_path